erleben/num4lcp/matlab/README.txt

 * make_XXX.m are factory functions used to generate matrices and LCP problems

 * test_XXX.m are all test scripts and the XXX part of the name indicates which method or properties that are being tested.
+All test scripts will dump images into a sub folder named "output".
+If the folder does not exist all "print" commands will fail.
+If this is the case then one should just create an empty output folder.

 * All remaining matlab files are functions implementing the numerical methods of the library.
 There should be plenty of inline code comments to help get an overview of the individual implementations.